Suggested links

 • VA Dependency and Indemnity Compensation (VA DIC): The surviving spouse or dependent child of a veteran who dies due to an illness they contracted while serving (such as mesothelioma) may be eligible for tax-free monthly DIC payments.

-Additionally, U.S. Army veterans with mesothelioma can apply for financial assistance from private sources by working with a mesothelioma lawyer.
+Additionally, U.S. Army veterans with mesothelioma can apply for legal compensation by working with a mesothelioma lawyer in addition to accessing VA benefits.

 • Asbestos trust funds: In the 1980s, the courts ordered bankrupt manufacturers to set up trust funds for people who developed health conditions from their asbestos-containing products.
 Over $30 billion in compensation is available in these trust funds today.